-There are over 45 farmers markets in Rhode Island in 2011.
-That's one market for every 22,000 people, and more than twice as many markets as 6 years ago.
-Farm Fresh Rhode Island runs 8 of those markets; others are run by the RI DEM Division of Agriculture, community groups or farmers.
-Farm Fresh provides resources to many markets across the state with educational and outreach materials.
-We publish 5 regional pocket guides to RI farmers markets and offer poster design services to markets.
-(Farm Fresh also receives about 1 or 2 requests every week from a different person or group wanting to start a new market!)
+There are over 50 farmers markets in Rhode Island.
+That's one market for every 21,000 people, and more than twice as many markets as 6 years ago.
+Farm Fresh Rhode Island runs 9 of those markets; others are run by the RI DEM Division of Agriculture, community groups or farmers.
+Farm Fresh provides resources to many markets across the state with educational and outreach materials, including:

 This guide was made possible by a partnership between Farm Fresh RI and the USDA Farmers Market Promotion Program.
 We hope it helps!

 - Market Research